design-first/system-designer-documentation/docs/What is System Designer.md

 If you look at the different JavaScript frameworks on the market, you will notice that they all have their own way to define a model, generally only with code.

 System Designer uses [UML](http://www.uml.org), a standard, to define your model.
-So you probably already how to design in System Designer even if you have never run it.
+So you probably already know to design in System Designer even if you have never run it.

 The definition of the model is stored on a JSON format called [MSON](https://designfirst.io/systemruntime/documentation/docs/design-your-model.html#defining-your-model).
 With [MSON](https://designfirst.io/systemruntime/documentation/docs/design-your-model.html#defining-your-model) you can define types, classes, one to one / one to many relationships and multi inheritance between classes.